Travel Tips

 Caution

 The Indian Wildlife (Protection) Act bans all forms of wildlife trade.
-Violations of the provisions of the Act are punishable with heavy fines and imprisonment up to 7 years.
-Foreigners are, therefore, advised not to buy any wildlife or wildlife products or derivatives especially ivory articles, fur and skin articles derived from wild animals such as Shahtoosh.
+Violations of the provisions of the Act are punishable with heavy fines and imprisonment of up to 7 years.
+Foreigners are, therefore, advised not to buy any wildlife or wildlife products or derivatives, especially ivory articles, and fur and skin articles derived from wild animals such as Shahtoosh.

 Photography